DataTalksClub/docs/docs/machine-learning-zoomcamp/10-kubernetes/index.md

 ---
-title: "Module 10: Kubernetes"
+title: "Module 10: Kubernetes and TensorFlow Serving"
-nav_order: 10
+nav_order: 0
 has_children: true
 ---

-# Module 10: Kubernetes
+# Module 10: Kubernetes and TensorFlow Serving

 This module covers the following topics:

-module content on github: https://github.com/DataTalksClub/machine-learning-zoomcamp/tree/master/10-kubernetes